Skip to main content

 Step 3: Configure the Reporter (Auto-Discovery)

-The simplest approach uses LiveDocServerReporter, which automatically finds a running viewer on your machine:
+The simplest approach is just LiveDocSpecReporter — it automatically discovers a running viewer on your machine.
+No extra reporter needed:

 // vitest.config.ts